-If you’re among those suffering from night insomnia, you need sleep training.
-But why is it so important to learn how to get a good nights sleep?
+If you’re among those suffering from night insomnia, you need good sleep training.

-Getting a good nights sleep almost every single night will help you to:
+But why is getting a good night’s sleep so important?
+Learning how to get a good night’s sleep almost every single night will help you to:

 - Slow down the aging process.
 Sleep deprivation causes your hormones to behave like those of a much older person.